migratorydata/terraform-aws-migratorydata/README.md

 Update if necessary the configuration files from the `deploy/configs` directory.
 See the [Configuration](https://migratorydata.com/docs/server/configuration/) guide for more details.
 If you developed custom extensions, add them to the the `deploy/extensions` directory.

-When the EC2 machines are created, all the configs and extensions files are copied on each instance.

-Update `terraform.tfvars` file to match your configuration.
+Update `deploy/terraform.tfvars` file to match your configuration.
 The following variables are required:

   - `region` - The AWS region where the resources will be deployed.
   - `availability_zone` - The availability zone where the resources will be deployed.